PulsePanda/Crystal/Shard/README.md

-# Common
+# Shard

-Common is the shared project that both Heart and Shard build off of.
-It also contains the shared resources, such as Netta.
+Shard is the Client side of Crystal.